becheanucornel/Unity-Clicker-Game/README.md

 - It has multiple menus

 # Where you can play it
-- In the project files you can find the build files and you can see the evolution of the game throughout the developing journey.
+- Download here some versions of the game: https://uploadnow.io/f/qRS4SKr